HELP CENTER

 Redemption

-What happens if an investor chooses to redeem from Origin QOZ Fund III prior to being in the fund for at least 10 years?
+What happens if an investor chooses to redeem from Origin QOZ Fund III sooner than 10 years?

 If an investor chooses to redeem before being invested for at least 10 years, they may not realize any or all of the potential tax benefits offered by the QOZ investment.
-In addition, investors who redeem from Origin’s QOZ fund before 10 years would be subject to the equivalent of an “early redemption” penalty, which functions as a discount to the NAV of their account upon redemption.
+In addition, they would be subject to the equivalent of an early redemption penalty, which functions as a discount to the NAV of their account upon redemption.
 Refer to the Summary of Principal terms in the fund’s PPM for additional details regarding investor redemption and the discount schedule for investor redemptions made before 10 years.